Una McCormack: Published works

 McCormack's first professionally published fiction was a short story, "A Time and a Place", published in issue 197 of Doctor Who Magazine in 1993.

 Her fan fiction based on the television series Star Trek: Deep Space Nine led to her being commissioned to write a story, "Face Value", for the Prophet and Change anthology collection published by Pocket Books in 2003.
 Her first DS9 novel, Cardassia: The Lotus Flower, was published in 2004.
 This was followed by five more Star Trek novels: Hollow Men (2005) The Never-Ending Sacrifice (2009), Brinkmanship (2012), the New York Times bestselling The Fall: The Crimson Shadow (2013) and The Missing (2014).
 Her latest DS9 novel, Enigma Tales, was published in 2017.

-She's also written two Star Trek Discovery novels, The Way to the Stars (2019) and Wonderlands (2021), the first Picard novel, The Last Best Hope (2020), and the "Autobiographies" of Kathryn Janeway (2020) and Mr Spock (2021).
+She's also written two Star Trek: Discovery novels, The Way to the Stars (2019) and Wonderlands (2021); the first Star Trek: Picard novel, The Last Best Hope (2020); and the "Autobiographies" of Kathryn Janeway (2020) and Mr Spock (2021).

+Her 2024 Star Trek: Strange New Worlds novel Asylum won the Scribe Award for Best Original Speculative novel.

 She has written four Doctor Who novels for the official New Series Adventures range published by BBC Books: The King's Dragon (2010), The Way Through the Woods (2011), Royal Blood (2015) and Molten Heart (2018), and another Doctor Who novel, All Flesh is Grass (2020), for the Time Lord Victorious multi-platform story event.

-McCormack wrote the original Firefly novel Carnival, published by Titan Books in November 2021.
+McCormack wrote two original Firefly novels published by Titan Books: Carnival, released in November 2021 and Coup de Grâce, to be released in July 2023.

 McCormack has also written The Undefeated, a work of original fiction, published in May 2019.

 McCormack has also written numerous audio dramas, based on Doctor Who, Star Cops and Blake's 7, for Big Finish Productions.